zarr-developers/governance/ZEP/template/template.md

 ## Usage and Impact

-This section describes how users of Zarr will use the features described in this ZEP.
+This section describes how users of Zarr will use the new features, spec changes or a new process described in this ZEP.
 It should be comprised mainly of code examples that wouldn’t be possible without acceptance and implementation of this ZEP, as well as the impact the proposed changes would have on the ecosystem.
 This section should be written from the perspective of the users of Zarr, and the benefit it will provide them; as such, it should include implementation details only if necessary to explain the functionality.